zack-bitcoin/amoveo/docs/community_roadmap.md

   - This will make it easy for people who aren't currently invested in Veo to participate in Amoveo markets.

 2 combinatorial markets
+  - we already have binary market smart contracts.
+This smart contract is for a different type of market.
+  - This type of market uses 2 oracles instead of 1, and it has 9 possible outcomes instead of 3.
   - you can read about it on page 4 of this PDF from BitcoinHivemind: http://bitcoinhivemind.com/papers/2_PM_Types.pdf
-  - This type of market uses 2 oracles instead of 1, and it has 9 possible outcomes instead of 3.

 3 acquire first users of the markets.
 Try these things to search for potential users:
   - use a smart contract to pay a reward to someone for uploading a torrent for an expensive textbook.